 *This article is the result of many hours of research, however, coronavirus guidance across South America changes very quickly and often without notice.
 If you are planning a trip in the not too distant future, always check the advice from your government for the latest and most up to date information.*

-Currently, all of the land border crossings in Bolivia are closed however, it is now possible to enter and leave the country on an international flight.
-You can now fly to Bolivia if you produce a negative COVID-19 test, certified by a Bolivian consulate.
+Currently, all of the land and sea border crossings in Bolivia are closed however, it is now possible to enter the country on an international flight.
+You can now fly to Bolivia if you produce a negative COVID-19 test (dated within 7 days of travelling), which may need to be certified by a Bolivian consulate.
+If you arrive without a negative test, you will be required to quarantine on arrival.

 Brazil hit the headlines early on into the pandemic and even six months on, the country and it’s COVID-19 numbers are never far from the news.
 It may surprise to you hear that despite being the worst affected country across the continent, it is business as usual for Brazil and their borders are open to international tourists.
 Brazil resumed international flights on July 27th 2020, despite the country’s infection rates continuing to soar.